carxl/carxl/README.md

 ## Bio

-- 👀 I'm Tech Director at my own software factory where develop on Bizagi, NodeJs, Python, C# and Javascript and I'm CTO at [Cubiko](https://www.cubiko.co/), you can check what we do there, is a web platform to automate digital marketing.
+- 👀 I'm Tech Director at my own software factory where develop on Bizagi, NodeJs, Python and Javascript and I'm CTO at [Cubiko](https://www.cubiko.co/), you can check what we do there, is a web platform to automate digital marketing.

 - 🌱 I’m currently learning **Machine Learning on Python and R**